 So while you don’t really need tech skills to be an entrepreneur, it doesn’t hurt to know the basics.
 You can even do a beginner’s course such as Xccelerate’s six-week program, Coding for Beginners.

 You don’t need to have a specific degree to become a successful entrepreneur.
 However, subject matter expertise gives you a huge advantage over other newbie entrepreneurs.

 For instance, having a finance background can really help you when you want to begin your own fintech startup.
 This background could be in the form of a degree or work experience.
 Of course, you can also make up for a lack of subject matter knowledge by signing up for part-time courses that can cover the gap.
-Xccelerate’s fintech courses are a great example.
+Xccelerate’s fintech course is a great example.

 A great way to start your journey as an entrepreneur is to find courses that will equip you with the technical skills that you need.
 As an entrepreneur, you don’t need to have an in-depth knowledge of too many things but knowing the basics of programming, accounting, marketing, and analytics will go a long way.

 Another advantage of doing a course is that you meet like-minded students as well as potential mentors in the form of experienced faculty.
 This can help you kickstart your entrepreneurial journey.